benzwick/mvox/README.md

 For instructions on how to install ITK see https://itk.org/Wiki/ITK/Source#Linux_Package_Distributions.

-For example, to install ITK on Ubuntu 20.04:
+For example, to install ITK on Ubuntu 22.04:

-    sudo apt-get install cmake
     sudo apt-get install libinsighttoolkit4-dev

 ### Building MVox from source